Comfort Choir at Michael Garron Hospital

 “I think the fact that I can see the impact and the benefit to the individual is meaningful to me.
 To see people that are in pain, watch their breathing deepen and see calmness come over them or to see them smile and laugh, it’s like we’ve eased their pain in some way,” says Allison.

-The Comfort Choir meets every Friday at Michael Garron Hospital.
-If you’re interested in joining please contact Angela Pappaianni at @email
+The Comfort Choir meets every week at MGH.
+If you’re interested in joining the choir, please contact @email.

 Volunteers are an essential part of MGH’s hospital teams.
 They play a vital role in helping to improve the patient experience and complement the high standard of patient care provided by hospital staff and physicians.
-Click here to learn more about volunteering at MGH.
+Learn more about volunteering at MGH.

 Was this page helpful?